vlabella/gle-library/README.md

 # gle-library

 GLE Library - Library of figures and include files for [GLE](http://glx.sourceforge.io).
 The include files come bundled with the GLE distribution.
 However, they may get updated prior to the next release.
 This repo makes them available separately for users to modify and/or update outside of the GLE release schedule.
-In addition it enealbes users to contribute thier own routines and sample figures.
+In addition, it enables users to contribute their own routines and sample figures.
 See instructions below.

 ## Installation Instructions

-Installation of include files is only needed if they get updted prior to the next release of GLE.
+Installation of include files is only needed if they get updated prior to the next release of GLE.
 The installation command below copies all the .gle files from /include to the /gleinc folder at the root of your GLE installation:

 * windows: `C:\Program Files\GLE\gleinc`.
 * Linux: `/usr/share/gle/gleinc`.